 Higher Cost of Capital

-A higher interest rate means a higher cost of debt for financing mergers and acquisitions.
+A stable interest rate that aligns with the central bank’s long-term inflation target is the most favorable landscape for mergers and acquisitions.
 This makes debt-financed transactions, such as leveraged buyouts (LBO), less attractive.
 It can also result in buyers proposing alternative payment methods that require less cash to be paid at closing time.
 Alternative payment tactics include installment payments, promissory notes, earnout/revenue milestone payouts, rollover equity, or payment via other equitable assets.

 A Decline in Equity Financing